 is a flyway for the future.

 infiniteTransit Flyway is a transportation framework operating at a speed of 130 mph (200kh) and maintaining approximately ten miles (16km) between stations.
 It represents the Level 5 network as described by the Kid Cities mechanism for managing metropolises.

-infiniteTransit provides efficient transportation at the level of the twenty-first-century metropolis.
+infiniteTransit provides efficient transportation at the level of large, twenty-first-century metropolises.
 Beyond city-scaled subway systems and interstate highway systems, Level 5 transportation connects amenity-saturated urban activity centers within minutes.
-An infiniteTransit framework avoids dead-end, segregated experiences of traditional subway lines, with intersecting infinite loops that inclusively intertwine people living in a metropolis.
+An infiniteTransit framework avoids dead-end, segregated experiences of traditional subway lines, with Flyway Circuits that inclusively share the metropolis.